Occult symbolism in The Magic Flute

 If you know little or nothing about symbolism we suggest that you read our commentary in the sidebar before continuing.
 Equally, if you are unfamiliar with the themes in the opera you can find the complete libretto (text) of it on various websites in German and in English translation.

-As many of you will know, Mozart and Schikaneder (who wrote the libretto) were both freemasons, at a time when freemasonry was very different to the watered-down esoteric 'club' which it has since become.
-In the latter years of the 18th Century, when The Magic Flute was composed, freemasonry still preserved some of the teachings of the Ancient Mysteries, albeit in an often distorted and incomplete form.
+As many of you will know, Mozart and Schikaneder (who wrote the libretto) were both freemasons.
+When The Magic Flute was composed in the latter years of the 18th Century, freemasonry still preserved some of the teachings of the Ancient Mysteries, albeit in an often distorted and incomplete form.
 Although we do not know the full extent of the authors' esoteric knowledge, it is probable that Mozart and his fellow freemasons would have been aware of many of the subjects we discuss in our various articles, and in particular, the importance and real meaning of Initiation.

 We may however, safely dismiss the notion popular among believers in the nonsensical rigmarole of the so-called impending 'Event', 'Planetary Shift', 'Ascension', etc., popularised by various blogs under the 'Prepare for Change' banner that Mozart was the pupil of the Sicilian 'adept' Cagliostro.
 Nor was this 18th century occultist the inspiration for the character of the Hierophant, Sarastro, in Mozart's opera.
 Whatever occult 'powers' the colourful count may have possessed, it must be clear to anyone who bothers to acquaint themselves with Cagliostro's life and career that his character has more in common with Goethe's sorcerer 'Faust' than a Hierophant of the Sacred Mysteries which is the real theme of this opera.